joshuabremerdexcom/Git-201-Crap-I-made-a-mistake/README.md

 git commit -m "Added file to tell people nxcv09xv980klasdnm"
 ```

+Oh no, you put your password inside your commit!
 Can you amend your commit quickly before you push it up?

 #### Deeper Dive